How to Add Income Streams as a Digital Marketer

 Are you looking for ways to add income streams as a digital marketer in this video, I'm going to share with you just how to do that?
 My name is Rich Ux.
 I'm a digital marketer and I've had the fortune to add multiple income streams.
 Take my life to a new level.
 And now I think I really understand how these income streams work well together.

-And in today's video, I'm going to share with you five core income streams that you can develop, especially if you have the basic digital marketing skills, stay tuned.
+And in today's blog, I'm going to share with you five core income streams that you can develop, especially if you have the basic digital marketing skills, stay tuned.

-Hey, it's Rich Ux from richandniche.com in today's video, we're talking about multiple income streams.
-I'm going to talk about the core income streams that I've been able to create, and the ones that you should probably be thinking about too, as a digital marketer.
+Today I'm going to talk about the core income streams that I've been able to create, and the ones that you should probably be thinking about too, as a digital marketer.
 Now let's start with the obvious working for other people.
+AKA service.

 So it might not be the only income stream you want.
 You might be looking for something more, passive, something more scalable, something more easy it depends on your nature.
 It depends on your skills, but let me explain something to you about services.
 That's important to understand a lot of people they'll be like, unless I can get to you.